Eben60/Mendeleev.jl/docs/src/index.md

 ### Usage
 PeriodicTable.jl provides a Julia interface to a database of element properties for all of the elements in the periodic table.
-In particular `PeriodicTable` exports a global variable called `elements`, which is a collection of
+In particular `Mendeleev` exports a global variable called `elements`, which is a collection of
-`Element` data structures.
+`ChemElem` data structures.

 ```julia
 julia> using Mendeleev